Abh1nav-V3rma/IotProj/README.md

-# IotProj
+# IntroSpy

-It is a low powered IoT device that can be deployed at a fence or a gate to detect the presence of an animal.
+IntroSpy is a low powered IoT device that can be deployed at a fence or a gate to detect the presence of an animal.
 It uses a camera to capture images.
 The images are then processed using a machine learning model to detect the presence of the animal.

 ## Features: